LGBTQ architectural contributions: "Queer" Modern architecture

 LGBTQ artists and designers made pivotal contributions to 20th-century English modernism, with figures such as Enid Marx and interior designers featured in Vogue magazine playing central roles in defining a distinctive modernist aesthetic.
 The so-called "Amusing style," characterized by playful, whimsical, and gender-fluid design elements, challenged conventional gender norms and social expectations, reflecting broader shifts in cultural attitudes toward gender and identity during the interwar period.

 The design of St Ann's Court by architect Christopher Tunnard and his partner Gerald Schlesinger exemplifies the ways in which LGBTQ individuals navigated societal homophobia during the early 20th century.
 Completed in 1937, the building incorporates features such as retractable screens in the master bedroom, allowing the couple to conceal their relationship from the public eye.
 This architectural response to social hostility highlights how design can accommodate both the desire for privacy and the need to navigate a homophobic society.

 Strawberry Hill's theatrical design

 Strawberry Hill House 2018 post restoration.

 Walpole's Strawberry Hill serves as an important case study in how architecture can reflect the social dynamics and personal identities of its creator.
 The building's whimsical Gothic Revival style, characterized by theatrical and elaborate features, provided a setting for exclusive same-sex social gatherings.
 The space functioned as both a public display and a private retreat, illustrating how architectural design could serve as a subtle form of resistance to prevailing societal norms.
+Horace Walpole's Strawberry Hill (created from 1747-1777) was noted to consist of elements with erotic nature in which Walpole expressed his true identity.
+The property was not solely designed and created by Horace Walpole himself; he received assistance from his friends John Chute, Richard Bentley, and Robert Adam who were notable architects or designers.
+The interior was decorated with a variety of media that fused elements Gothic and Chinese styles into one comprehensive and captivating style.
+Strawberry Hill served as a private and safe space where Walpole and friends could showcase their true identities without fear of judgment.